vinlin24/csm151b-notebooks/02 ISA.md

 * `sh` ("store half") -- 16 bits

 You DON'T actually need to care about sign/sign extension when storing memory.
+This is because you're simply writing x bytes to x bytes (where x can be 1, 2, or 4).
+The reason sign/zero extension was needed for loading in the first place is because you're loading x bytes into a full-sized 4-byte register.
+If x < 4, then you'll have to extend the value to populate the whole register.

 ## Instruction Commands